The tricky river crossing puzzle of two pigs and two hens crossing a river in an automated boat

 That’s why we classify this second constraint as the most important constraint.

 An interesting point to remember while solving a problem,

-The most important constraint is usually also the most important resource or help in solving the problem, if you can analyze and use the constraint suitably.
+The most important constraint is usually the most important help in solving the problem, if you can analyze and use the constraint suitably.

-Second stage analysis: How to use the most important constraint in solving the puzzle by reasoning step by step
+Second stage analysis: 2 pigs and 2 hens crossing a river: How to use the most important constraint in solving the puzzle

 Follow the reasoning steps carefully.

 Step 1.
-As the two pigs are not allowed to cross together, you'll focus on the problem of how the two pigs will cross.
-What you have done is, you have identified the core problem to solve.
+As the two pigs may not cross together, you’ll focus on the problem of how the two pigs will cross.
+What you have done is—you have identified the core problem to solve.

 Step 2.
 A natural conclusion follows—when a pig or hen is left on the first bank and the boat is on the opposite bank, a hen must bring it to the first bank, isn’t it?

 The must do action is then—in every return trip there must be one hen in the boat.
 This is the key conclusion or key pattern identification.